kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 I have two suggestions for Typst:

 i.
 The name `Typst` seems rather infelicitous to pronounce.
 At the very least there should be an explanation on how to pronounce it.
-If it were possible, I myself would vote for a name change, though. \emojifont :wink: \normalfont
+If it were possible, I myself would vote for a more pronounceable name change, though. \emojifont :wink: \normalfont

 ii.
 If `Typst` could be harnessed to produce HTML output, either on its own, or through `Pandoc`, we would be on the cusp of a typesetting revolution, because ePub would also then be possible with a few tweaks, from a single source document.

-Count me a recent and enthusiastic convert to Typst!
+My overall experience using Typst has been very positive.
+The fact that I now have a template for letters means that my future letter-writing tasks will be lightened considerably.
+Count me in as a recent and enthusiastic convert to Typst!
 Long may it flourish!

 ## Acknowledgements

+As a beneficiary of Typst, I thank its creators, Martin Haug and Laurenz Mädje, for producing a gem of a programmable typesetting system.

-I am deeply grateful to my son, Nandakumar Chandrasekhar, for constructing a generalized letter template in Typst at short notice, even though he did not have prior familiarity with the language.
+I am deeply grateful to my son, Nandakumar Chandrasekhar, for constructing a generalized letter template in Typst at very short notice.
+He found the task pleasantly rewarding, even though he did not have prior familiarity with the language.

 I thank user 127071 at [Pixabay](https://pixabay.com/photos/storm-damage-oak-tree-break-597217/) for generously permitting use of the image in the example letter.

-I also need to explain that the contents for the sample letter are entirely the result of my flights of fancy and bear no resemblance to any person, organization, or location.
-I was having fun imagining things, plain and simple. \emojifont :wink: \normalfont
+May I also clarify that the contents of the sample letter, [`letter.pdf`]({attach}auxiliary/letter.pdf), are entirely the result of my flights of fancy, and bear no resemblance to any person, organization, or location.
+I was having fun imagining things, plain and simple! \emojifont :wink: \normalfont

 ## Feedback